It is a tempting proposition to roll credit card debt into a mortgage.

 If you pay just the minimum payment on that credit card debt you will pay around $11,000 in interest but you'll have the debit paid off in around 5 years.
 (Assuming 23% interest).
 If you can pay more each month your lifetime interest will be less.

 What did you charge?
 Groceries, auto fuel, Christmas gifts, vacations?
 Do you really want to be paying off your groceries from 2018 in 2042?

 Maybe you charged a new washer and dryer is about 11 years.
 Do you want to still be paying off this one when you have to buy another one?

-This is often the driving factor in the decision making.
-The stress and heavy weight of those monthly payment makes lightening the load makes rolling existing credit card debt into a mortgage sound so tempting.
+This is often the driving factor in the decision-making.
+The stress and weight of that monthly make rolling existing credit card debt into a mortgage sound so tempting.

 Let's assume the current mortgage payment is $1200 (not including taxes, insurance, and PMI, if applicable) and the credit cards are $500.